pingcap/docs/br/backup-and-restore-overview.md

 - **Restore cluster snapshot backup**: You can restore cluster data to that of a snapshot backup in an empty cluster at a certain time.
 For details, see [Restore snapshot backup](/br/br-usage-restore.md#restore-snapshot-backup).
 - **Restore cluster incremental backup**: You can restore cluster data to that of an incremental backup at a certain time.
 For details, see [Restore cluster incremental backup](/br/br-usage-restore.md#restore-cluster-incremental-backup).
-- **Restore a specific database or table from backup**: You can restore part of a specific database or table.
+- **Restore a database or a table from backup**: You can restore part of a specific database or table.
 During the process, you need to filter out unnecessary data.
-For details, see [Restore a specific database or table from backup](/br/br-usage-restore.md#restore-a-specific-database-or-table-from-backup).
+For details, see [Restore a specific database or table from backup](/br/br-usage-restore.md#restore-a-database-or-a-table-from-backup).

 #### Impact on performance